sambhavdutt/ci_management/docs/source/fabric_ci_process.rst

                       - Once the documentation build is successful, it is archived, and the archives built are published to Nexus.

            * Test3.
-Test 3 runs two tests - SmokeTest and IntegrationTest
+Test3 runs two tests - SmokeTest and IntegrationTest.

            * Run SmokeTest
                - This comment triggers `fabric-smoke-tests-x86_64` job and posts `F2-SmokeTest=+1`
                  to the patchset and triggers Unit-Test job by posting `Run UnitTest` comment if successful, otherwise posts `F2-SmokeTest=-1` which doesn't trigger Unit-Test job.

            * Run IntegrationTest
                - This comment triggers the `fabric-verify-integration-tests-x86_64` that executes the Go Integration tests.